SAP/fundamental-styles/docs/pages/patterns/combobox-input.md

 {% endcapture %}
 {% include display-component.html component=default %}

-## Combobox with 2 Columns
+## Two Columns
-Second column can be used, to add some general information about item, or shortcuts.
+The `ComboBox` component can be customized by adding additional information in additional columns as seen below.

 {% capture default %}
 <div class="fd-popover">